craigtaub/node-alice/README.md

 This is because node-alice uses a require-hook and babel checks up the tree for .babelrc (not down), so will not have any presets/plugins set for it.
 Help can be found https://babeljs.io/docs/usage/babelrc/.

 ## Bugs
-Please feel free to create and issue or email me to let me know about any issues you discover.
+Please feel free to create an issue or email me to let me know about any bugs you discover.
 I would appreciate any help.
 Thanks

 ## Future features:
  - Add a Stats section (longest call stack, number of new ticks).